Do you ever feel that you are sometimes losing your identity? Perhaps you often find yourself questioning your existence or recognizing your age?

 This can be quite common for middle-aged individuals to experience and is not something to be ashamed of.
 This is often known as a ‘midlife crisis’ and is typically experienced by 45-64-year-olds.

 I am going to be discussing the signs that may tell you that you are having a midlife crisis and also how you can cope with this.
 Firstly, let’s talk about what a midlife crisis actually is…

 A ‘midlife crisis’ can occur when someone feels that they are transitioning from a younger person to an older adult.
 This normally happens between the mid-’40s and mid-’60s.

 A midlife crisis has been described as a psychological crisis, where the said person starts to recognize that they are getting older.
 They may reflect on both their own accomplishments and their future.

-Those who go through this phase of their life can sometimes feel regret, depression, anger or resentment and often wish that they could be younger again.
-It is quite common for the individual to reflect on what they have and haven’t achieved in their life, as they recognize that they are getting older.
+It is quite common for an individual to reflect on what they have and haven’t achieved in their life, as they recognize that they are getting older.

 Now that you know what a midlife crisis is, you may feel that you could be going through it yourself, or know someone who is.

 I am going to talk about 7 signs that could indicate you are having a midlife crisis.